happysammy/NautilusCSharp/README.md

 professional quantitative traders and/or small hedge funds.

 The platform exists to support the NautilusTrader algorithmic trading framework with distributed services to facilitate live trading.
-This means the Python ecosystem can be fully leveraged to research, backtest and trade strategies developed through machine learning techniques, with data ingest and order management being handled by the Nautilus platform services.
 NautilusTrader heavily utilizes Cython to provide type safety and performance through C extension modules. https://github.com/nautechsystems/nautilus_trader

+This means the Python ecosystem can be fully leveraged to research, backtest and trade strategies developed through machine learning techniques, with data ingest, order management and risk management being handled by the Nautilus platform services.

 Each Nautilus service uses a common intra-service messaging library built on top of the Task Parallel Library (TPL) Dataflow, which allows the service sub-components to connect to central message buses to fully utilize every available thread. https://docs.microsoft.com/en-us/dotnet/standard/parallel-programming/dataflow-task-parallel-library

 An efficient inter-service messaging system implemented using ZeroMQ for transport, MessagePack serialization